 Relapse prevention is one of the main reasons people seek treatment for drug and alcohol addiction.
 Either they’ve gone through drug detox before and they relapsed afterward, or they have gone through detox, inpatient rehab, and sober living and still relapsed.
 Although relapse is a part of the recovery process, it doesn’t have to define you or your recovery.

 There are many different factors and causes of relapse, but these will vary based on the individual.
-Understanding the relapse process and knowing the warning signs is key to recognizing a relapse and getting help before the physical substance use actually occurs.
+Understanding the process and knowing the warning signs of relapse is key to recognizing a relapse and getting help before the physical substance use actually occurs.

 If you’ve recently completed a drug and alcohol detox program but you need help staying clean, here are the most important things you need to know about relapse.